Wiley-Black/CppLibrary/Readme.txt

 This is a "header-only" library that can be accessed with just an #include directive and a little configuration.

-Most of my library is designed to match the .NET Framework API as closely as possible in C++.
+Most of my library is designed to match the .NET Framework API as closely as possible in C++, however it is entirely unmanaged code.
 Refer to MSDN documentation for a lot of it.
 Some classes have additional comments, usually following the XML <summary> format that Visual Studio supports.

 ==== Usage STEP 1: configuration ====